 Hooks are an important mechanism for customizing Emacs.
 A hook is a Lisp variable which holds a list of functions, to be called on some well-defined occasion.
 (This is called running the hook.)
 The individual functions in the list are called the hook functions of the hook.
-With rare exceptions, hooks in Emacs are empty when Emacs starts up, so the only hook functions in any given hook are the ones you explicitly put there as customization.
+For example, the hook kill-emacs-hook runs just before exiting Emacs (see Exiting).

 makes these hooks abnormal is the way its functions are

 called—perhaps they are given arguments, or perhaps the values they

 return are used in some way.
 For example,

 find-file-not-found-functions is abnormal because as soon as

 one hook function returns a non-

 nil value, the rest are not

 You can set a hook variable with